Myth: Long-term Health Care Is Free Once Approved For Medicaid

 Let’s look at an example:

-Here’s how a Miller Trust works in Georgia.
-The exceeding income must first be deposited in the applicant’s checking account and then transferred over to the trust account.
-If the Miller Trust is drafted and established correctly then Medicaid policy states than any money that goes into the trust account does not count as income to the applicant for eligibility purposes.
+Exceeding income must first be deposited in the applicant’s checking account.
+Then, it’s transferred over to the trust account.
+If the Miller Trust is drafted and established correctly, Medicaid policy states any money that goes into the trust account does not count as income to the applicant for eligibility purposes.

 While long-term Medicaid healthcare is not free for most people, it can be an affordable option for most.
 If you would like to discuss setting up a Miller Trust to qualify for Medicaid long-term care benefits, give my office a call at 404-370-0696 and let us help you receive the benefits you need without compromising your income.